Registered Office: Prague 4, Olbrachtova 62 čp. 1929, CZ – 14000

 Podané ruce (Extended Hands) Since its establishment in 1991, this non-governmental, non-profit organization offers prevention, treatment and professional help to those dealing with substance abuse and addictive behaviour.
 Its manufacturing workshop Eikón offers occupational and work therapy where clients undergo an activation program lasting several months.
 The protected workshop prepares them to re-enter the labour market and reintegrate back into society, and reduces the chances of relapse.

 Život 90 (Life 90) is a civic association which offers humanitarian services for the elderly and runs its own senior home “PORTUS” in Prague.
 The home is a unique model of community care offering information and consultancy centre, a theatre, a senior academy, a diet cafeteria, laundry service, a disabled transportation service and much more.
-It also provides a 365 day/24 hour Senior Help Line, a crisis hotline for seniors, and a special portal seniorum.cz which offers comprehensive and up-to-date information and answers to questions relating to ageing.
+It also provides an Emergency Care, a 365 day/24 hour Senior Help Line, a crisis hotline for seniors, and a special portal seniorum.cz which offers comprehensive and up-to-date information and answers to questions relating to ageing.
 It is designed to help not only seniors but also those who care for them.

 Palata is a home for the visually impaired which offers accommodation to those who have to learn to live with visual handicaps developed in older age, and who need highly specialized and professional care so that they could eventually return home and live a quality life.
 At present, Palata is responding to the changing needs and structure of its clients by introducing new services to clients with combined handicaps – sight impediments and dementia.